Julian Koster: The Music Tapes and other projects

 After Neutral Milk Hotel, Koster began to concentrate on his own solo project, The Music Tapes, for which he contributed banjo, singing saw, chord organ, and vocals, among other instruments.
 1st Imaginary Symphony For Nomad was released in 1999.
 Koster, together with Brian Dewan, recorded the story album The 2nd Imaginary Symphony for Cloudmaking, which was distributed by Koster on CD but never officially released for 15 years.
 After this, nothing was released by The Music Tapes until 2008, when Music Tapes for Clouds and Tornadoes arrived, followed by extensive touring (including the Elephant 6 Holiday Surprise Tour) and an unprecedented level of public appearance by the formerly reclusive Koster.

 Koster was a founding member of Major Organ and the Adding Machine.
 He appeared in the Major Organ and the Adding Machine film which was shown on the Holiday Surprise tour and was later released with an expanded edition of the 2001 album in 2009.

 In 2008, Koster released The Singing Saw at Christmastime, a collection of Christmas carols played on the singing saw.
 This was followed by a caroling tour, on which he played songs from The Singing Saw at Christmastime and selected tracks from Music Tapes for Clouds and Tornadoes for free wherever fans invited him to play.
 This evolved into an annual caroling tradition, which transformed into the "Lullabies at Bedsides" house tour of 2010–2011 and 2011–2012 which in turn gave way to the long-planned Traveling Imaginary of 2012–2013.
 After the EP Purim's Shadows in 2011, in 2012, The Music Tapes released their third full-length LP, Mary's Voice.

 On October 12, 2016, The Orbiting Human Circus (of the Air) podcast was released, with Koster starring as Julian the Janitor.

-Koster voiced Slime Boy in the animated series High Guardian Spice.
+Koster voiced Slime Boy in the animated series High Guardian Spice, and performed the song The Guardian's Path at the end of Episode 9.

 In 2023, Koster started a new band, also called Orbiting Human Circus.
 They released their debut album, Quartet Plus Two, on November 17.
 The album featured contributions from Robbie Cucchiaro and Thomas Hughes, Koster's bandmates in The Music Tapes.